mikemwanga/MSC-Project/README.md

 Analysis of Tcell epitopes only found two major differences between the vaccine and circulating strains.
 Figure 3.
         ![image](https://github.com/mikemwanga/MSC-Project/blob/main/Images/T_Cell%20epitopes.png)

+Changes in position V42M and A46V are only observed in post-vaccine strains.
+Needs further analysis to determine whether this affect viral clearence.
+Does this affect the structure of the proteins?

 ### Objective 3.
 Determine the origin and spread patterns of the local strains
 **Bayesian analysis of local data**
 ## Aimed at determining the Evolutionary rate and tmrca of the VP7 and VP4 genes